spatie/laravel-route-attributes/README.md

 }
 ```

-This annotation will automatically register this route
+This annotation will automatically register this route:

 ```php
 Route::get('my-route', [MyController::class, 'test']);